 In today’s working world, challenging or uncomfortable conversations are almost inevitable.
 A fundamental skill for all successful leaders is the ability to participate in these difficult conversations.
 The harder the conversation is for you personally, the less likely you are able to engage in it effectively.
 This course explores what makes difficult conversations so challenging and how that impacts your ability to be a part of those conversations.
 You will dive deeper into the multiple ways to understand a situation, the strong feelings and reactions of emotionally-charged conversations, and potential threats to one party or another during these difficult times.
 Learn how to make key adjustments in your thinking to better participate in critical conversations.

-- Create safe spaces to talk about almost anything
+- How to create safe spaces to talk about almost anything

 This course can be taken individually or as part of the Supervisory Management Certificate Program.
 This is an elective course.
-Take any six days of electives plus the three core courses to complete your certificate.
+Take three core classes plus three electives in five years to earn your certificate.

 Dr. Jean Davidson, a coaching and consulting professional from the Twin Cities, has 25 years of experience in education, management and consulting.
 Jean enjoys coaching individuals, teams and organizations and working with people to help them make changes in their lives.
 Jean has a Doctorate in Organization Development and a Master's in Human Resource Development, and is a Licensed Insights Practitioner as well as Certified Professional Co-Active Coach.